AIO1/PrimeNGTableReusableComponent/README.md

   - [2.3 Frontend (Angular project that uses PrimeNG components)](#23-frontend-angular-project-that-uses-primeng-components)
 - [3 How to implement in existing projects](#3-how-to-implement-in-existing-projects)
 - [4 How to use the "PrimeNG Table reusable component" and what is included](#4-how-to-use-the-primeng-table-reusable-component-and-what-is-included)

+## Introduction
+Hello!
+My name is Alex Ibrahim Ojea.

+This project started because I needed an efficient and reusable way to handle tables on my Angular web applications.
+On my own webpage of [Eternal Code Studio (ECS)](https://eternalcodestudio.com/) I wanted to create multiple projects that required the used of tables with advance filter options.
+PrimeNG offers a simple solution in the frontend (which is not optimal since it forces you to bring all the data to the frontend) and this is what started my motivation to find a solution.

+This project show how to do a full implementation of the PrimeNG table delegating all the filter logic to the database engine and how the table can be easily reused throughout your application.

+I hope this helps you to create very efficient and good looking tables in your web applications :)

+Take into account that I'm not an expert programmer, so there will be possibly some things that could be done better of how I made them.
+Also, I'm not an expert in CSS, so basically this solution uses a simple design given by PrimeNG and you will have to make it prettier yourself.

 ## 1 Required software